-Mohammed bin Rashid launches Mothers’ Endowment campaign
+Mohammed bin Rashid launches Mothers’ endowment campaign

 PHOTO

+- Continuing the tradition of launching charity initiatives during the holy month:

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, launched the Mothers’ Endowment campaign, which aims to honour mothers in the UAE by establishing an AED 1 billion endowment fund to sustainably support the education of millions of individuals around the world.
+UAE, Dubai: His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, launched the Mothers’ Endowment campaign, which aims to honor mothers in the UAE by establishing a AED 1 billion endowment fund to sustainably support the education of millions of individuals around the world.

 The campaign, coinciding with the holy month of Ramadan, stems from the basic fact that mothers are their children’s first teachers.
 They nurture generations and provide them with essential knowledge needed throughout life.
 The fund will represent an ongoing charity on behalf of all mothers in the UAE.